JuanPabloRios27/JuanPabloRios27/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=andermendoza&label=Profile%20views&color=0e75b6&style=flat" alt="andermendoza" /> </p>
 - 👋 Hello everyone this is my official github account, my real name is Juan Pablo and I really a programmer.
 You can follow me to share knowledge with me.
 - 👀 I’m interested in learn, code, invest and real amazing stuff in this comunity, I hope that you want to find this stuffs too.
 - 🌱 I’m currently studying computer science from the college.
-Anjd starting to invest in social media, nowdays im still a amateur in doing this stuff.
+And I wanted to invest in social media, code and doing some stuff.
 - 💞️ I’m looking to collaborate on achieve my own potential.
 And help others to do that.
 - 📫 How to reach me, you can contact me by this email jprios@unbosque.edu.co or search by my twitter channel
 <h1 align="center">Welcome to my official github profile</h1>